 The airport is about 30 minutes from Seattle or Tacoma.
 Light rail connects the airport with downtown Seattle.

-Direct international flights to Amsterdam, Beijing, Dubai, Frankfurt, Hong Kong, London, Mexico City, Paris, Reykjavik, Seoul, Shanghai, Shenzhen, Taipei, and Tokyo are offered by the following international carriers:
+Direct international flights to Amsterdam, Beijing, Dubai, Dublin, Frankfurt, Hong Kong, London, Mexico City, Paris, Reykjavik, Seoul, Shanghai, Shenzhen, Taipei, and Tokyo are offered by the following international carriers: